jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_user_loginspersecond.md

 While reconnecting will not necessarily slow down all users of the SQL Server instance, it will often result in poor performance for the application that is re-connecting all the time.

-When the alarm is raised use Microsoft SQL Server Profiler to monitor connect and disconnect events, and determine if a badly behaving application is causing the problem.
+When the alarm is raised use Microsoft SQL Server Profiler to monitor, connect and disconnect events, and determine if a badly behaving application is causing the problem.

 {% include links.html %}